logo

 Sometimes, leaving an open ending can be great for letting the reader make up their own opinion on the subject, but most often, audiences are irritated by ambiguity because they want to know the full resolution of a story.
 But this is certainly a mistake you don’t want to make when writing your essay!

-Ensure you always fully conclude your essay so the examiner/marker understands what you have learnt during the process and what your final answer to the essay question is.
+Ensure you always fully conclude your essay so the examiner/marker understands what you have learned during the process and what your final answer to the essay question is.
 Unlike creative writing, your teacher needs to know that you’ve understood and formed a final conclusion on your work – it’s literally what will earn you marks.

 But you also need to make sure that this conclusion is clear and easy to find.
 With lots of essays to mark, your teacher will be looking for a clear and concise ending point – don’t be ambiguous or ‘fluffy’ or, like most readers, they will get frustrated.

-8. Edit, edit edit!
+8. Edit, Edit, Edit!

 Stephen King wrote in his memoir on the craft: “Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings.”